-Here, the removal period began to run on January 30, 2020, 30 days after the removal order was entered. § 1231(a)(1)(A).
-PetitionerBrown’s detention during this removal period has exceeded 180 days.
-Despite ICE’s custody determination on April 29, 2020, there is no substantial likelihood of removal in the reasonably foreseeable future, because ICE has been unable to execute PetitionerBrown’s removal order over the last 180 days, on information and belief that the Somali Embassy is closed due to the COVID-19 pandemic, and on information and belief that Somalia is not allowing international flights due to the COVID-19 pandemic.
-BrownICE is likely to claim that a charter flight to Somalia is in the process of being planned for September.
-See Yusuf v.
-Barr, U.S. Attorney Objection; Yusuf v.
-Barr, Supplemental Declaration of William J. Robinson; Farah v.
-Meade, Declaration of Jose S. Sierra.
-This plan is purely speculative, especially given the fact that COVID-19 cases continue to rise in the United States.
-Stated intent to carry out Petitioner’s Brownremoval in two months is not sufficient, without more, to show that removal is substantially likely to occur in the reasonably foreseeable future.
-The charter flight plan is still in its infancy and is overly optimistic as COVID-19 continues to spread globally and a vaccine is not likely for at least another year.
+Here, the removal period began to run on January 30, 2020, the date the removal order became administratively final. § 1231(a)(1)(A).
+Mr. Brown’s detention during this removal period has exceeded 180 days.
+Despite ICE’s custody determination on April 29, 2020, there is no substantial likelihood of removal in the reasonably foreseeable future, because ICE has been unable to execute Mr. Brown’s removal order over the last 180 days, on information and belief that the Somali Embassy is closed due to the COVID-19 pandemic, and on information and belief that Somalia is not allowing international flights due to the COVID-19 pandemic.
+Mr. Brown expects Respondents to claim that a charter flight to Somalia is in the process of being planned for September.
+This plan is purely speculative, especially given the fact that COVID-19 cases continue to rise in the United States and in Somalia.
+Stated intent to carry out Mr. Brown’s removal in two months is not sufficient, without more, to show that removal is substantially likely to occur in the reasonably foreseeable future.
+The charter flight plan is still in its infancy and is overly optimistic as COVID-19 continues to spread globally.
+Indeed, Respondents can only point to the month of September—next month—as the window of time for the flight, and, as of August 3, 2020, could not provide any more specific information in response to an inquiry from a Magistrate Judge in this District.
+See Supplemental Declaration of Deportation Officer William J. Robinson, Yusuf v.
+Barr, No. 20-cv-1091 (ECT/DTS) (D. Minn.
+Aug.
+3, 2020), ECF No. 34; Report and Recommendation & Order, id., at *17 (D. Minn.
+June 15, 2020), ECF No. 31 (ordering Respondents to provide more information about September flight by August 3, 2020).

-To remedy this unlawful detention, PetitionerBrown seeks declaratory and injunctive relief in the form of immediate release from detention on conditions determined by ICE.
+To remedy this unlawful detention, Mr. Brown seeks declaratory and injunctive relief in the form of immediate release from detention on reasonable conditions determined by ICE pursuant to 8 C.F.R. § 241.5.

-Brown
+Mr. Brown also requests that this Court order Respondents to produce a copy of any valid travel document they possess for him, and evidence demonstrating the likelihood of an upcoming flight to Somalia.

 JURISDICTION AND VENUE

 The jurisdiction of this Court is invoked pursuant to 28 U.S.C. § 1331 (federal question), § 1361 (federal employee mandamus action), § 1651 (All Writs Act), and § 2241 (habeas corpus); Art.
 I, § 9, cl.
 2 of the U.S. Constitution (“Suspension Clause”); 5 U.S.C. § 702 (Administrative Procedure Act); and 28 U.S.C. § 2201 (Declaratory Judgment Act).
-Because PetitionerBrown seeks to challenge his custody as a violation of the Constitution, laws, or treaties of the United States, jurisdiction is proper in this court.
+Because Mr. Brown seeks to challenge his custody as a violation of the Constitution, laws, or treaties of the United States, jurisdiction is proper in this court.
 Federal district courts have jurisdiction under 28 U.S.C. § 2241 to hear habeas petitions by noncitizens challenging the lawfulness of their detention.
 See Zadvydas v.
 Davis, 533 U.S. 678, 687 (2001) (“[T]he primary federal habeas corpus statute, 28 U.S.C. § 2241, confers jurisdiction upon the federal courts to hear these cases.”); Moallin v.
 Cangemi, 427 F.Supp.2d 908, 920–21 (D. Minn.
 2006).

-Venue is proper in this Court pursuant to 28 U.S.C. §§ 1391(b), (e)(1)(B), and 2241(d) because PetitionerBrown is detained within this District.
+Venue is proper in this Court pursuant to 28 U.S.C. §§ 1391(b), (e)(1)(B), and 2241(d) because Mr. Brown is detained within this District.
 Venue is also proper in this Court pursuant to 28 U.S.C. § 1391(e)(1)(A) because some of the Respondents are headquartered within this District.

 PARTIES